samsch/samuelscheiderich.com/source/_posts/2018-08-31-how-to-setup-webpack-v4.md

 </html>
 ```

-You can start a basic file server with `npx http-server ./dist`, and view the page in your browser at http://localhost:8080.
+> You can start a basic file server with `npx live-server ./dist` or `npx http-server -c-1 ./dist`, or setup your own server to serve the files in `dist/`.
 (Open the browser console to view the output.)
+>
+> [live-server](https://www.npmjs.com/package/live-server) automatically reloads the page for any file changes, while [http-server](https://www.npmjs.com/package/http-server) does not.
+We use `-c-1` with `http-server` to disable it's aggressive caching.
+Both of these servers are only suitable for development and testing, and should not be used in production.
+>

-> You can do this in a separate console so you don't need to stop and restart it to run Webpack. `npx` will re-download `http-server` every time, to avoid this slowdown when running it, you can install it to the project with `npm i -D http-server`, or install it globally `npm i -g http-server`.
-After that, running `npx http-server ./dist` will use the previously installed module.
+> Run the server in a separate console so you don't need to stop and restart it to run Webpack. `npx` will re-download `live-server` or `http-server` every time, so to avoid this slowdown when running it, you can install it to the project with `npm i -D <package>`, or install it globally `npm i -g <package>`.
+After that, `npx` will use the previously installed module.

 ## Build modes